sjdv1982/seamless/wip/slash/readme.txt

  recreated; you may want to keep (copy/move over) cell contents and worker state
 - Two dialects:
     slash-0
-  - has static and dynamic variables
+  - has dynamic variables (static ones must be pre-substituted)
   - has no cell expressions, only cell names => no dynamic cells
-  - has cell lists and variable lists, but only static-length
+  - has cell lists, but only static-length
+  - has subcontexts
+  - has dynamic-length variable lists.
+    In both slash-0 and slash-1, they cannot be accessed (only exported)

  lib.slash.slash1.script
  lib.slash.slash1.multi_script